Conceptual and Historical Issues in Psychology

 Neuropsychology and Applied Neuroimaging

-This module examines the deficits seen in individuals who have suffered brain damage.
-You will learn about the impairments of language, memory, perception, attention, motor control, executive control and emotion.
 This module evaluates both the clinical and theoretical aspects of these syndromes.
-In particular, this module will evaluate the implications regarding how the healthy brain functions.
+In particular, you will evaluate the implications regarding how the healthy brain functions.

 Cognitive Development and Autism

 This module will cover modern versions of nativist and empiricist theories of cognitive development.
 It will also give an overview of current theories which have been proposed to explain Autism Spectrum Disorder.
 It will provide an evaluation of these theories using behavioural, clinical and neurophysiological evidence from a range of domains including: Sensory and visual processing; drawing and musical skills (savant skills); social and emotional processing; imitation.